 |A blank AIM model|

-After completing the TPK Quiz to produce a picture of current practice, teachers typically work in small mentored groups linked by discipline in a dialogic approach, discussing potential changes to practice to help them move along the six dimensions of teaching and learning that make up the AIM models, and design changes to their practice.
+They then work in small mentored groups linked by discipline in a dialogic approach, discussing potential changes to practice to help them move along the six dimensions of teaching and learning that make up the AIM models, and design changes to their practice.
 Specific digital technologies are identified, using the Tech Trumps®, which summarise the affordances of digital technologies in the context of these six dimensions, that have the capacity to support these changes.
 Specific changes are identified and noted on the AIM models and agreed by all stakeholders.
 This forms the 'I' of the tri-part AIM model, the 'Intention' to change.